Rehmat-Kaur6/Prisoner-s-Dilemma/README.md

 ### 1. Tit For Tat (TFT)

-- Starts by cooperating
-- Then copies opponent’s previous move
+Starts by cooperating, then copies opponent’s previous move

 ### 2. Generous Tit For Tat

-- Like TFT
-- Occasionally forgives defections
-- Prevents endless retaliation cycles
+Like TFT, occasionally forgives defections, and thus prevents endless retaliation cycles

 ### 3. Suspicious Tit For Tat

-- Starts by defecting
-- Then mirrors opponent
-- Defensive variation of TFT
+Starts by defecting, then mirrors opponent as a defensive variation of TFT

 ### 4. Always Defect

-- Defects every round
+ Defects every round to maximize short-term exploitation
-- Maximizes short-term exploitation

 ### 5. Always Cooperate

-- Cooperates every round
-- Highly exploitable but strong in cooperative environments
+ Cooperates every round, and is thus highly exploitable but strong in cooperative environments

 ### 6. Random

-- Chooses cooperate or defect randomly
+ Chooses cooperate or defect randomly
-- Unpredictable, inconsistent

 ### 7. Pavlov (Win-Stay, Lose-Shift)

-- Repeats successful move
-- Switches after poor outcome
+ Repeats successful move but switches after poor outcome
-- Adaptive and reactive

 ### 8. Grim Trigger

-- Starts cooperative
-- Defects forever after a single betrayal
+ Starts cooperative, but defects forever after a single betrayal, and is thus extremely unforgiving
-- Extremely unforgiving

 ## What This Simulation Demonstrates